 - 1. Show the measurements and calculation by which you found the output resistance of the source. - 2.
 Analyze the operation of the 10X probe.
 The equivalent circuit of the 10X probe is shown below.
-The components R1 and C1 are actual physical elements in the probe body.
-The capacitor CCABLE represents the cable capacitance.
+The components $R_1$ and $C_1$ are actual physical elements in the probe body.
+The capacitor $C{CABLE}$ represents the cable capacitance.
 (At 30 KHz the cable is essentially a lumped shunt capacitor.)
-Let CT be the total capacitance of cable and scope given by $C_T = C{CABLE} + C{SCOPE}$ .
+Let $C_T$ be the total capacitance of cable and scope given by $C_T = C{CABLE} + C{SCOPE}$ .
 Please do the following for this circuit: - Derive the transfer function of this system and show that it is independent of frequency if $C_T/C_1 = R_1/R{SCOPE}$ . - The real probe is designed and adjusted to meet this constraint.
 (There is a screwdriver adjustment of CCABLE in the form of an adjustable lumped capacitor in parallel with the cable, and we try to keep that adjusted to meet this criterion.)
 Prove that this condition also makes the input impedance equivalent to a single resistor and capacitor in parallel.
 The probe is marked with the values of these equivalent components rather than any of the values of the actual components: R1, C1, RSCOPE, CSCOPE or CCABLE.
 The scope itself is marked with its input resistance (1 megohm) and capacitance (CSCOPE).
-(You can find CSCOPE for your calculations by reading the front of the instrument.) - Find the values of the real components of the probe and scope system (R1, C1, CSCOPE and CCABLE) from your theory and measurements. - 3.
+(You can find CSCOPE for your calculations by reading the front of the instrument.)

+- Find the values of the real components of the probe and scope system (R1, C1, CSCOPE and CCABLE) from your theory and measurements. - 3.
 Typical coaxial cable has about 30 pf of capacitance per foot.
 How does that compare to your estimate of the capacitances per foot of the two probe cables?
-What is the total capacitance of the 1X probe, including both its cable and the scope connection?

-4. Using EXCEL, MATLAB or a similar graphing utility, plot the data you took of the single cycle traces.
-Do this separately for the square wave and the complex waveform data sets.
-Overlay the data taken with the 10X probe, the 1X probe, and both probes on the same graph.
+What is the total capacitance of the 1X probe, including both its cable and the scope connection? - 4.
+Using EXCEL, MATLAB or a similar graphing utility, plot the data you took of the single cycle traces.
+On the same graph, overlay the time data taken with the 10X probe, the 1X probe, and both 10X scope probe and the spectrum analyzer together.
 Distinguish the traces by color, line type or small vertical offset.
 Try to design the presentation so that the change in signal features is clear as the load capacitance increases.
 Comment qualitatively as to why the curves change.